marcegl91/rails-bootstrap/docs/seeds.md

 # Seeds

-This is a guide to use a custom task for running idividual seed files.
+This is a guide to use a custom task for running individual seed files.

 ## Problem